This charming fall table setting was inspired by nature, and features apples, eucalyptus, and flowers in cheerful pinks and reds!

 I’ve been wanting to create a tablescape with apples for awhile now.
 I love that apples signify fall, but in a more subtle way than say, pumpkins do.
 They’re perfect for this “in-between” season that we have right now.
 Fall is coming, but I know it’s still hot in many areas (including mine!)
 So this charming fall table setting is perfect for this late summer/early fall season that we’re in!

 As I said, the apples were something I knew I wanted to use right from the start.
 And they created the color inspiration for the floral centerpiece as well.
 I’ve never used pinks and reds in a fall table setting, and I’m really loving it!
-It’s a nice change from the traditional colors.
+It’s a nice change from the traditional oranges and rusts.

-Dahlias in creamy café au lait and bright pink mixed with eucalyptus makes a cheerful seasonal display.
+Dahlias in creamy café au lait and bright pink mixed with eucalyptus and displayed in a simple glass vase makes a cheerful seasonal display.

-The charming quail in the center, mixed with apples and pink flowers just seemed perfect for an early fall table setting.
+The charming quail in the center, mixed with apples and pink flowers is perfect for an early fall table setting.
+And with so much detail on the salad plate, I kept everything else simple by layering it over a white dinner plate and pretty white charger.

 Unfortunately, these are sold out and not easy to find!
-But they do turn up on Ebay here and there, and the good news is, I’ve found lots of cute options that will give the same look!
+But they do turn up on Ebay here and there, and the good news is, I’ve linked some cute options that will give a similar look below!

-Brass candlesticks and some seeded eucalyptus also march down the center of the table, creating a casual feel that I love.
+Brass candlesticks and some seeded eucalyptus also march down the center of the table on a frayed linen runner, creating a casual feel that I love.
 No matter how fancy the occasion or holiday, I always like to have an element of rusticity or casualness to break up the formality.

 These brass candlesticks from Terrain are a definite favorite.
 They are the perfect blend of casual and rustic. 😉